-The directors believe that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future.
+The directors believe that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and accounts.
 Further details of the going concern basis are given in note 1b.